Arvind Gaur: Theatre career

-After completing his schooling from Model School, Vivek Vihar in Delhi, he decided to study engineering in Electronic Communication.
-Later, he joined the Delhi Public Library drama group.
-In DPL He acted in and directed plays.
+After completing his schooling from Model School, Delhi, he decided to study engineering in Electronic Communication.
+He later joined the Delhi Public Library drama group where he acted in and directed plays.
 Then he worked with slum kids and industrial labourers for some time and conducted workshops for them.
 His first street play was with Zakir Hussein College, called Videshi Aya.
 It became very popular and he staged it around 200 schools.
 After this, his desire to express led him to journalism.
 He worked with the Navbharat Times newspaper as culture columnist for about four years.

-Watching plays, reading about them and writing about them is how his training in theatre started.
-He then shifted to Press Trust of India (PTI-TV).
+Gaur worked for Press Trust of India (PTI-TV) where he was incharge of research and programming.
 He was associated with TV serial Tana-Bana.
-He was in charge of the research and programming there.
 All through his years with street theatre, print and television, Gaur had developed keen interest in direction.
 Finally, after devoting two years to PTI-TV, he felt the urge to switch to theatre completely.

 Arvind's debut play was Bhisham Sahni's Hanoosh (February, 1993).
-He started his theatre journey with classics like Tughlaq, Andha Yug, Caligula, Julius Caesar, etc.
+He started his theatre journey with plays like Tughlaq, Andha Yug, Caligula, Julius Caesar, etc.

 He performed Girish Karnad's Tughlaq in a small basement theatre (SRC).
-It was a huge success.
-His Tughlaq was selected as "the best play of the year 1994" by Sahitya Kala Parishad.
-He achieved greater heights during a decade in theatre.
-He trained actors in his own style.
-He trained them as a complete theatre person.
-Arvind Gaur also collaborated with theatre artists and groups specially in exploring a new language for solo performances.
+Tughlaq was selected as "the best play of the year 1994" by Sahitya Kala Parishad.